suncoast-devs/handbook/lessons/cs-api-clients/index.md

 In [this lesson](/lessons/misc-api-intro) we discussed the idea of an API which operates over the internet via HTTP.

-In this lesson we will build a console application that will interact with the `One List API` to manage todo lists.
+In this current lesson we will build a console application that will interact with the `One List API` to manage todo lists.
 All of the information about the todo items will be stored in the API itself.
 In this way our console application will be considered a `client` of the API.
 In other lessons we will build full web page applications that also serve as a client that runs in our browser.
 We could also develop a mobile phone application in Android or iOS that could also access this API.
-In this way the API is _agnostic_ to it's client.
+In this way the API is _agnostic_ to its client.
 As long as the client software (in this case our `C#` console application) complies with the API requirements it will work with the API.
 This is why APIs are so powerful and help power the modern internet.